-Calculi between 10 mm and 20 mm are in general treated with extracorporeal shock wave lithotripsy (ESWL) or ureteroscopy as first-line therapy.
-However for ESWL, the results for lower pole stones are inferior (55%) to upper and mid pole stones (71.8% and 76.5%, respectively).
-Percutaneous nephrostolithotomy (PCNL) for calculi between 10 mm and 20 mm achieves better stone-free rates for lower pole stones than ESWL (73% versus 57%).
-Similarly, cystine stones >15 to 20 mm and brushite stones respond poorly to ESWL.
+Calculi between 10-20 mm are in general treated with extracorporeal shock wave lithotripsy (ESWL) or ureteroscopy as first-line therapy.
+However for ESWL, the stone-free rates for lower pole stones are inferior (25%) compared with non-lower pole stones (40%).
+Percutaneous nephrostolithotomy (PCNL) for calculi between 10-20 mm achieves better stone-free rates for lower pole stones than ESWL.
+Similarly, cystine stones >15-20 mm and brushite stones respond poorly to ESWL.
 Hence, patients with features predictive of poor outcome, obesity, or a body build not conducive to ESWL, may be advised alternatives such as PCNL or ureteroscopy, which show superior results.
 Patients with stones >20 mm should primarily be treated with PCNL unless specific indications for an alternate procedure are present.
 While PCNL is the first-line therapy for large stones, ureteroscopy has been reported to achieve a mean stone-free rate as high as 93.7% (77.0% to 96.7%) for stones >20 mm in size (mean 25 mm) with acceptable overall complication rates (10.1%).
 However, this requires an average of 1.6 procedures per patient.

 Extracorporeal shock wave lithotripsy (ESWL) is the least invasive method of definitive stone treatment and is suitable for most patients with uncomplicated stone disease.
 In ESWL, shock waves are generated by a source external to the patient's body and are then propagated into the body and focused on a renal stone.
 The shock waves break stones by both compressive and tensile forces.
 The stone fragments then pass out in the urine.
 Limitations to ESWL include stone size and location.
 ESWL has the potential benefit of being done under intravenous sedation/analgesia, without need for general anaesthesia.
 Treatment with tamsulosin appears to be effective in assisting stone clearance in patients with renal and ureteric calculi.
 While ESWL has been shown to have limited success with lower pole stones there is evidence to suggest that ancillary manoeuvres such as percussion, diuresis, and inversion increase stone-free rates.
 Contraindications to ESWL treatment include pregnancy, severe skeletal malformations, severe obesity, aortic and/or renal artery aneurysms, uncontrolled hypertension, disorders of blood coagulation, and uncontrolled urinary tract infections.